Interventions, Where and How? Experimental Design for Causal Models at Scale: Background

-\textit{Bayesian Optimal Experimental Design} (BOED)~\cite{lindley1956measure, chaloner1995bayesian} is an information theoretic approach to the problem of selecting the optimal experiment to estimate any parameter $\beta$.
-The \emph{utility} of the experiment $\xi$ under BOED is then defined as the mutual information (MI) between the observation $\mathbf{y}$ and $\beta$:
+\paragraph{Bayesian Optimal Experimental Design.} \textit{Bayesian Optimal Experimental Design} (BOED)~\citep{lindley1956measure, chaloner1995bayesian} is an information theoretic approach to the problem of selecting the optimal experiment to estimate any parameter $\theta$.
+For BOED, the \emph{utility} of the experiment $\xi$ is the mutual information (MI) between the observation $\mathbf{y}$ and $\theta$: